-If you’re really keen to visit from Dubrovnik, there are some organised tour or transfer options such as Viator’s Plitvice – Private Excursion from Dubrovnik.
+If you’re really keen to visit from Dubrovnik, there are some organised tours or transfer options such as Viator’s Plitvice – Private Excursion from Dubrovnik.
 Be warned – it’s a very long day!

 Getting to the Plitvice Lakes from Rijeka